ShankarBUS/dischargen/MCTM_SPEC.md

 Syntax:
 ```
-> "Section Title" id:custom_id if:patient_sex==Female
+> "Section Title" id:custom_id if:patient_sex==Female optional default:false
 ```

 Rules:
-- Extended syntax can include quoted title, optional `id:` (auto-generated from title if omitted), and optional `if:` condition.
+- Extended syntax can include quoted title, optional `id:` (auto-generated from title if omitted), optional `if:` condition, and optional flags/properties `optional` and `default:false`.
+- `optional` (boolean flag): When present (true), the section is user-toggleable in the UI via a checkbox.
+If unchecked the section body is hidden in UI and omitted from export logic that honors `_sectionOptionals` state.
+- `default:false` together with `optional` makes the checkbox initially unchecked (default is checked when `optional` is true and `default:false` not provided).
 - Sections only appear at the root level (not nested inside groups or other sections).
+Included sections nested via `@include` are flattened (their children inlined) when included inside a non-root container.
 - Auto ID Generation: Title slugified to lowercase, non `[a-z0-9._-]` replaced with `_`, consecutive `_` collapsed.
-- Conditions (`if:`) on sections control visibility of all contained descendants.
+- Conditions (`if:`) on sections control visibility of all contained descendants and are evaluated before optional logic; a hidden section by `if:` is not shown even if optional.

 Example:
 ```
-> "Menstrual History" if:patient_sex==Female
+> "Menstrual History" if:patient_sex==Female optional
 ```

 ## 7. Field Blocks